How many hours per week?

 - Trips to apply sociology to society outside of the classroom, including trips to experience sociology in a university environment.

 - Competitions within the classroom, rewarding high quality work.

 Research methods in the context of education

 What will I be taught?

 This course will be delivered through a dynamic mix of both teacher and student let activities.
 These activities will include an element of flipped learning, where students will be expected to complete prior reading or activities before carrying out classroom tasks based on these topics.in addition to this there will be opportunity for discussion and debate in the classroom as we tackle some of the key social issues of the day.
-We will also make use of online resources such as Moodle, and interactive Kahoot quizzes.
+We will also make use of online resources such as Microsoft Teams, and interactive Kahoot quizzes.
 We will also teach you the skills to evaluate social theory and current events, seeing past the common sense explanations we usually use to explain these issues.

 Classroom activities will include:

 - Essay based assessments